[March 27th 2019]

 Signed 'Nickson' this poem appeared in the January 1880 edition of The Scribbler, a hand-written journal produced by the younger members of the Burne-Jones and William Morris families.
 See Andrew Rutherford (pp. 46-7) for notes and the text of the poem, which has not been collected elsewhere other than in ORG where it is listed as No 2B (p.
 5012), and the Cambridge Edition of The Poems of Rudyard Kipling, (2013) Ed.
 Pinney, p.
 1561.

 As the name implies, an account of a fight between schoolboys with pillows as weapons.
 This is a highly organised battle, with sides picked and a signal given for hostilities to begin, but it soon gets out of hand with a great deal of noise and dust and broken crockery, which rouses a master.
 Punishment and repentance follow.
-The young Kipling chronicles these heroic events in iambic pentameters after the manner of Virgil's Aeneid, dwelling more on the battle than its less digniified aftermath.
+The young Kipling chronicles these heroic events in iambic pentameters after the manner of Tennyson's Idylls of the King, dwelling more on the battle than its less dignified aftermath.

 Kipling was sent to United Services College at Westward Ho! in Devon at the age of twelve, in 1878.
 It had been recently established to provide education for the sons of army officers.
 Because of his poor eyesight he was no good at rugby or cricket, and the Head, Cormell Price, who was a friend of his father, gave him the run of his library, where he read voraciously, including a great deal of poetry, which he soon tried to emulate.
 He also studied the classics in class, including Virgil, and acquired a particular liking for the Roman poet Horace.